 Your baby at 36 weeks pregnant

 Your baby is the size of a head of Romaine lettuce.
-Your little one weighs between 2.5 and 2.7 kg (5.5 and 6 lb) this week and measures nearly 48.3 cm (19 inches).
+By the time you are 36 weeks pregnant, your little one weighs between 2.5 and 2.7 kg (5.5 and 6 lb) and measures nearly 48.3 cm (19 inches).

 How sweet the sound

 Studies show that newborns prefer the sound of their mother's voice over other voices.
+Find out when do babies start hearing your voice here.
 Research has also found that newborns show a preference for a song that was played to them repeatedly while they were in the uterus.
 It's not too late to start: pick a time each day to play a beloved CD or tape, sing your favourite song or read your baby a story.

 The incredible, shapeable skull